Valery Gerasimov: Chief of the General Staff

-Staff appointment up to Crimea (2012–2020)
+Staff appointment up to full-scale war (2012–2020)

-Gerasimov was appointed Chief of the General Staff following the dismissal of Defence Minister Anatoly Serdyukov on 6 November 2012.
-The previous Chief of General Staff, Army General Nikolay Makarov, was seen as close to Serduykov and was seen by commentators as likely to be replaced by new Defence Minister Sergei Shoigu.
-It has been reported that Makarov resigned, but he was formally dismissed by President Vladimir Putin.
+Gerasimov was appointed Chief of the General Staff following the dismissal of Defence Minister Anatoly Serdyukov on 6 November.
+After the dismissal of Serdyukov as defense minister, his successor Sergey Shoigu nominated Gerasimov to be the next Chief of the General Staff, replacing Nikolai Makarov.
+Putin approved Gerasimov's nomination on 9 November.
+Makarov was seen as close to Serduykov and was seen by commentators as likely to be replaced by the new defense minister.
+It has been reported that Makarov resigned, but he was formally dismissed by Putin.
+Gerasimov was promoted to the four-star rank of general of the army.